Transport-for-the-North/cookiecutter-caf/{{ cookiecutter.project_slug }}/README.md

 Template usage and information is shown in [Template Usage](#template-usage) section below.
 {% endif %}

-## Under Development
+> [!WARNING]

-This package is in an early stage of development so features may change or be removed.
-If using this package it is recommended to set a specific version and check before upgrading to a new version.
+> This package is in an early stage of development so features may change or be removed.
+> If using this package it is recommended to set a specific version and check before
+> upgrading to a new version.

 {% if cookiecutter.caf %}